liamsoftware/poppulo/readme.txt

 Limitations:
 - Caching: used a hashmap to cache tickets, but could use an external cache (such as Redis) and persist tickets to a DB.
-- Calculating Results: calculating results could be a bottleneck if many tickets are queued to be checked.
+- Calculating Results: calculating lineResults could be a bottleneck if many tickets are queued to be checked.
 This may cause an out of memory exception.
 - BDD end to end testing:

 Scaling: